-In Sri Lanka: Volunteers will be working in the government hospitals and local health clinics in the Wadduwa area.
-You will be volunteering at the medical centres Monday to Friday from 10:00 to 16:00 PM helping and observing the local doctors.
+In Sri Lanka: Volunteers will be working in hospitals in Colombo.
+You will be volunteering at the medical centres Monday to Friday between 10:00 to 16:00 PM helping and observing the local doctors.
 Evenings are free for you to relax or visit the local beaches.
 You will be living in a homestay and breakfast and dinner will be included.
-There is opportunity to run a health clinic at the Tsunami Housing area for the community living there.

 In Nepal: Volunteers will be working in local hospitals in the Kathmandu valley.
 The hospitals are busy and you will be working from Monday to Friday from 10:00 to 16:00 PM.
 You will stay with a host family and Breakfast and Dinner will be included.
 Medical health camps can be arranged in the local schools.

 Your time in India will either be based in Kerala (India); Kerala is best known for its peaceful palm-lined beaches and the beautiful Cochin backwaters.
 In Nepal, you will find yourself in Kathmandu, the cultural heart of the country with countless temples, palaces and monuments and some of the most amazing national parks.
 Or to enjoy your free time in Sri Lanka, we recommend relaxing on the beaches along the south coast, visiting nearby cities of Galle and Colombo or exploring the beautiful Sinharaja Forest further inland.
 Please note excursions are not included in this program.

 What Happens When I Arrive?